WebOfTrustInfo/rwot6-santabarbara/draft-documents/did_auth_draft.md

 During a DID Auth interaction, a _relying party_ may request that the _identity owner_'s user agent display a DID selection dialog where the _identity owner_ is able to pick the DID to authenticate with to the _relying party_.
 The DID Auth challenge and response are then done using that DID.

 An _identity owner_'s user agent may also automatically choose (or even dynamically create) different DIDs for each _relying party_.
 This idea is also known as directed identity.
 If a different DID is used for each _relying party_, then they are called pairwise-pseudonymous DIDs.
 This measure is helpful (but not always sufficient) to avoid correlation of the _identity owner_.

+An _identity owner_ may also choose to use different DIDs for the same _relying party_ depending on context.

 ## Automatic authentication